 ~ Jonathon Mast

-Jon's book will be available for sale soon, but what makes his novel high fantasy, or epic fantasy?
+What makes Jon's novel high fantasy, or epic fantasy?

 Let's take a look at some information about the fantasy genre in general.